EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 We understand requests for assistance are time-sensitive, especially when eviction is imminent.
 We do our very best to respond to all emails from tenants at risk of imminent eviction as quickly as possible.
 At the latest, staff from the Eviction Prevention Program will respond to each email within two business days (excluding weekends).
 In many instances, response time will be shorter.

-If you are a tenant who has submitted an application for assistance, please be patient.
+WE APPRECIATE YOUR PATIENCE!
 We understand this is a stressful time, and we are working hard to get to everyone as quickly as possible.

 ________________________________________________________________________________________________